Professional edition active

 • Hold the anesthetic syringe such that the needle bevel faces the mandible.

-• Insert the needle into the mucobuccal fold between the lower 1st and 2nd premolars.
+• Insert the needle into the mucobuccal fold between the lower first and second premolars.

-• Advance the needle inferiorly, parallel to the teeth, about 0.5 to 1 cm.
+• Advance the needle inferiorly, parallel to the teeth, approximately 0.5 to 1 cm.
 Do not contact bone.

 If aspiration reveals an intravascular placement, withdraw the needle 2 to 3 mm, then re-aspirate prior to injection.

-• Slowly inject about 1 to 2 mL of anesthetic adjacent to, but not into, the mental foramen.
+• Slowly inject approximately 1 to 2 mL of anesthetic adjacent to, but not into, the mental foramen.

-• Massage the area externally for about 10 seconds to hasten the onset of anesthesia.
+• Massage the area externally for approximately 10 seconds to hasten the onset of anesthesia.

 • Have the patient rest, with mouth relaxed, while awaiting onset of anesthesia (5 minutes).